Nils Steinger, 2017-06-16

 directly installed as a system service.

-configuration file to regularly raw.log
+A logrotate configuration file to regularly raw.log is

 also included in the distribution.

-that reads lines from raw.log
+that reads lines from raw.log (as written by emeterd),

 converts the timestamps and recorded pulses within into the most recently